feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   "IDname": "monster IDname",

 The internal name of the monster for use in json files.
-You will be working with this whenever a function or key asks for which monster you wish to refer to.
+You will be working with this whenever a function or :term:`key` asks for which monster you wish to refer to.

 **species**
 ------------